-- A. Members There is hereby created a Finance Audit Committee consisting of the City Manager, Director of Finance, a secondary Investment Officer designated by the Director of Finance, two members of the City Council and two citizens appointed by the City Council by majority vote. - B. Scope The Finance Audit Committee shall meet at least annually to determine general strategies and to monitor results.
+- A- Members There is hereby created a Finance Audit Committee consisting of the .

+City Manager, Director of Finance, a secondary Investment Officer designated by the Director of Finance, Mayor, two members of the City Council and two citizens appointed by the City Council by majority vote.

+The Mayor will be a permanent member of the Committee.
+The other four members of the Committee will be appointed by the City Council to serve a two-year term and shall not exceed two successive terms.
+The Mayor and the two members of the City Council shall be voting members of the committee.
+The Community Representative members shall be non-voting members of the Committee - B. Scope The Finance Audit Committee shall meet at least once per calendar quarter annually to determine general strategies and to monitor results.
 Included in its deliberations will be such topics as: economic outlook, portfolio diversification, maturity structure, potential risk to the DISTRICT's funds, authorized brokers and dealers, and the target rate-of-return on the investment portfolio. - C. Procedures The Finance Audit Committee shall provide minutes of its meetings.
-Any two members of the Finance Audit Committee may request a special meeting, and four members shall constitute a quorum.
+Any two members of the Finance Audit Committee may request a special meeting, and a majority of the members shall constitute a quorum.
 The Finance Audit Committee shall establish its own rules of procedures.
+The Finance Audit Committee shall abide by the Rules of Procedure and Policies as set forth in Resolution 09-05-01-11, as amended, and the Charter of the City of Corinth.